Alenta/Alenta/README.md

 ## Digital Developer & Designer
 Currently pursuing a Fullstack Development program at Kodehode, Bergen.

-I have strong proficiency in C# and significant experience with game development engines like Unity and Godot.
-I'm also well-versed in design tools, including most of the Adobe Creative Suite.
+I'm pretty good at C# and have quite a bit of experience with game development engines like Unity and Godot.
+I'm also well-versed in many design tools, including most of the Adobe Creative Suite.
 While my HTML/CSS skills are still developing, I am continuously improving and actively working on mastering these technologies.

-At Kodehode, I’m focusing on enhancing my frontend design skills and gaining deeper knowledge of backend server management.
-In my personal time, I explore new techniques and technologies, and I’m currently working with Unreal Engine on personal projects.
+At Kodehode, I'm focusing on enhancing my frontend design skills and gaining deeper knowledge of backend server management.
+In my personal time, I explore new techniques and technologies, and I'm currently working with Unreal Engine on personal projects.

 Beyond development, I have extensive experience in audio production, including performing, recording, and mixing music.
 I’m also passionate about visual arts, with skills in both digital and traditional drawing and painting.